nus-cs1010/2324-s1/docs/unix.md

 /home/o/ooiwt
 ```

-UNIX uses forward slash `/` to deliminate different parts of the directory structure.
-This is the same notation as URLs so you should already be familiar with it.
+UNIX uses forward slash `/` to delimit different parts of the directory structure.
+This is the same notation as URLs, so you should already be familiar with it.

 ## `ls`: LiSt files